diafygi/webcrypto-examples/README.md

     {
         name: "HMAC",
         hash: {name: "SHA-256"}, //can be "SHA-1", "SHA-256", "SHA-384", or "SHA-512"
-        //length: 256, //optional, if you want your key length to differ from the hash length },
+        //length: 256, //optional, if you want your key length to differ from the hash function's block length },
     false, //whether the key is extractable (i.e. can be used in exportKey) ["sign", "verify"] //can be any combination of "sign" and "verify"